omniaalwazzan/omniaalwazzan.github.io/_pages/about.md

   - /about.html
 ---

+ I am working as a Research Assistant at the [University of Cambridge](https://www.cam.ac.uk/), [McDonald Institute for Archaeological Research] (https://www.arch.cam.ac.uk/institutes-and-facilities-overview/mcdonald-institute-archaeological-research) on faical emotions recognitions in visual arts.
 I completed my Master's Degree in Electronics and Information Engineering from [Jeonbuk National University (JBNU), Jeonju, Republic of Korea,](https://www.jbnu.ac.kr/kor/) (2019-2021) with research focused on fundamental Deep Learning and applications of Compuer Vision to Healthcare and Precision Agriculture.

 I obtained my B.S. in Electrical and Electronics Engineering with <b> Magna Cum Laude </b> from [Bahria University Islamabad, (BUIC) Pakistan](https://www.bahria.edu.pk/) (2014-2018).